5 Furnace Safety Tips to Remember

-If you have furnace in your home, you need to know these 5 important safety tips.
+If you have a furnace in your home, you need to know these 5 important safety tips.

 With winter on its way, homeowners across the Tennessee Valley are preparing their homes and hearts for the cold months ahead.
 Whether your family relies on a gas furnace or an electric model, now is the time to perform thorough safety checks and ensure that everyone is on the same page regarding best practices.
 As you continue to prepare the home, keep the following five furnace safety tips in mind.